webqit/webqit-community.docs/webflo/README.md

 webflo start
 ```

-> Ensure that you are at your project root `/webflo-app` in the terminal to run this and subsequent Webflo commands.
+> Ensure that you are at your project root `webflo-app` in the terminal to run the above Webflo command, and subsequent ones.

 > Now, if all you're creating is a static site, your work ends in this directory!

 Webflo serves static files by simply mapping URL paths to filesystem paths.
-For example, the request URL `/` would match the file `/public/index.html`, and the request URL `/products` would match the file `/public/products/index.html`, and so on.
+For example, the request URL `/` (or `/index.html`) would match the file `/public/index.html`, and the request URL `/products` (or `/products/index.html`) would match the file `/public/products/index.html`, and so on.
 (URLs with filenames, like `/assets/main.css`, would also work the same; i.e, match the file `/public/assets/main.css`.)

 #### The `/server` Directory
-If you intend to have JavaScript files that handle dynamic routing on the server, place them in this directory.
+If you intend to have JavaScript files that handle dynamic  on the server, place them in this directory.

 + `/server`
     + `/index.js` - *This is a server-side route handler.*